Dey-Lab-Team/.github/README.md

 # .github
-Repo to create the public front page of the organization
+Repo to create the public front page of the organization.
+To change the public front page edit `profile/README.md`.